This project is actively being developed.

 Creating the LFS Build User

+The final prerequisite step is creating the dedicated LFS user.
 This mirrors the official Linux From Scratch process, where the temporary toolchain is built under a non-root user account to reduce the risk of contaminating the host system.

 ---